Rukia3d/BITS_SpaceHeadHunters/README.md

 # BITS_SpaceHeadHunters
 A study project for RMIT

-##Introduction
-Checking out socket.io networking.
-The game has a very quick and dirty network play mode.

 ##How to run
 - first <b>npm install</b>
 - then run server with <b>node server.js</b>